JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Cap Stone Project (Game design Document).md

 Narrative flow:
 1. Act 1 :- Introduction
+	1. Game starts with player in the bus, thinking out loud.
-	1. starts with text on black screen giving the context and backstory.
+	2. starts with text on black screen giving the partial context of the plot.
-	2. Arrival of player at the foothills bus stop.
+	3. Arrival of player at the foothills bus stop.
-	3. Starts trekking towards the safe house, when reaches, gets a call from friend who then introduces the main character to player, He then mentions that the key was lost somewhere around the investigation scene and that he has go and find it.
+	4. Starts trekking towards the safe house, when reaches, gets a call from friend who then introduces the main character to player, He then mentions that the cabin's key was lost somewhere around the investigation scene and that he has to go and find it.
-	4. Finds two clues
+	5. Finds two clues
-		1. Boy clue #1 (near foothills)
+		1. College girl clue #1 (near foothills)
-		2. Old man clue #1 (near safe house cabin)
+		2. Young maid clue #1 (near safe house cabin)

 2. Act 2 :- Finding more clues
-	1. Goes to the scene of investigation to look for keys
+	1. Goes to the scene of investigation to look for cabin keys
 	2. Reaches the site, find keys after looking
 	3. Goes back to Safe house -> Unlocks the Journal
 	4. Fills gathered clues
 	5. Reads a letter, goes in other direction, towards the peak
 	6. Returns from peak to safe house
 	7. Finds three clues
-		1. boy clue #2 (near the site)
+		1. College girl clue #2 (near the site)
-		2. lady clue #1 (Inside the cabin)
+		2. Rich lady clue #1 (Inside the cabin)
 		3. Old man clue #2 (At the peak)

 3. Act 3 :- Piecing everything together and Finale